HSBC Home Equity Loan

 Customers must provide an owner occupied property as part of the security.

 Interest rates subject to change or withdrawal without notice.
-HSBC Premier qualification criteria applies (e.g. combined lending of NZD500,000 or more or NZD100,000 of savings and investments with HSBC).
+HSBC Premier qualification criteria applies.
 Early repayment fees may apply to fixed rate loans.
-HSBC Retail Banking and Wealth Management Terms and Conditions (PDF, 639KB) apply.
+HSBC Wealth and Personal Banking Terms and Conditions (PDF, 134KB) apply.
 Issued by The Hongkong and Shanghai Banking Corporation Limited, incorporated in the Hong Kong SAR, acting through its New Zealand branch (“HSBC”).